cs456s25/labs/lab06/lab06_description.md

 4) a four input OR gate
 5) a top module with the four bit upcounter with load and reset: upcounter_4bit_ldrst

+You should write and use your own testbench for the reg_1bit_ldrst to test appropriate conditions and include your timing diagram (aka waveform).
+Then for the second

 ## Provided testbench

 Note this is not yet the testbench for lab06 - it is for lab07.